CodyBakerOnshore/Notes/Notes Folder/C#/cSharp-Interface.md

 ## More Details

-Interfaces *can* impliment *other* interfaces.
-A class might include an interface multiple times through base classes that it inherits or through interfaces that *other* interfaces have implimented.
-However, the class *declares* the interface as part of the *definition* of the class<code>(class ClassName: InteraceName )</code>.
-If the interface *is* inherited *because* you inherited a base class that impliments the interface, the bvase class *provides* the implimentation.
+Interfaces *can* implement *other* interfaces.
+A class might include an interface multiple times through base classes that it inherits or through interfaces that *other* interfaces have implemented.
+However, the class *declares* the interface as part of the *definition* of the class<code>(class ClassName: InterfaceName )</code>.
+If the interface *is* inherited *because* you inherited a base class that implements the interface, the base class *provides* the implimentation.
-* However, the derived class *can reimpliment* the interface members instead if using the *inheriated implimentation*.
+* However, the derived class *can re-implement* the interface members instead of using the *inherited implimentation*.

 A base class can also implicitly implement interface members by using *virtual members*.
-In that case, a derived class can change the interface behavior by overiding the the virtual members.
+In that case, a derived class can change the interface behavior by overriding the the virtual members.
 * For more information on Virtual Members, See [Polymorphism](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/polymorphism)

 ## Interfaces Summery

 An interface has the following properties:
 * An interface is *like* an abstract base class.
-    - any class or struct that impliments the interface *must* impliment *all* of it's members.
+    - any class or struct that implements the interface *must* implement *all* of it's members.
 * An interface *can't* be instantiated *directly*.
-    - It's members are implimented in any class or struct the impliments the interface.
+    - It's members are implemented in any class or struct the implements the interface.
 * Interfaces *can* contain:
     - events
     - indexers
     - methods
     - and properties
-* Interfaces contain *no* implimentation of *methods*.
+* Interfaces contain *no* implementation of *methods*.
-* A class or struct can impliment *multiple* interfaces.
+* A class or struct can implement *multiple* interfaces.
-    - a class can inherit a base class *and* also impliment one *or more* interfaces.
+    - a class can inherit a base class *and* also implement one *or more* interfaces.

 ## Related Pages